stn1slv/mulesonarqube/README.md

 ### Adding Custom Rules

-1. Edit the rule files in `config-files/`:
+1. Edit the rule file in `config-files/`:
-   - `rules-3.xml` for Mule 3 specific rules
    - `rules-4.xml` for Mule 4 specific rules

 2. Restart the container to apply changes: